aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/xml-maps/_index.md

 ## **Import XML Map using Aspose.Cells for Node.js via C++**

 The following sample code shows how to make use of the [**Workbook.importXml(string, string, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#importXml-string-string-number-number-).
-It generates the [output excel file](5115036.xlsx) as shown in this screenshot.
+It generates the [output Excel file](5115036.xlsx) as shown in this screenshot.

 |![todo:image_alt_text](import-xml-map-inside-a-workbook-using-aspose-cells_2.png)|
 | :- |